VYO Chamber & Orchestral Summer Intensive

 Application Process

-- Eligible instruments include: flute, oboe, clarinet, bassoon, horn, trumpet, trombone, tuba, violin, viola, cello, and bass.
+- Eligible instruments: flute, oboe, clarinet, bassoon, horn, trumpet, trombone, tuba, percussion, violin, viola, cello, and bass

 Audition Videos:

-- All audition videos should include approximately one and a half minutes of a prepared solo or excerpt, and a melodic-minor scale and arpeggio of choice.
+- Audition videos should include approximately one and a half minutes of a prepared solo, etude, or excerpt and 1 melodic-minor scale and arpeggio of choice.

 - Violin, viola, and cello, should play 3 octaves.